tomna1993/c_22_commandLineArgument/README.md

 **argv[]** is a string array which will contain all the words we type into the prompt.

 **argv[0]** is always the first word in the command prompt.
+The words are separated by a space " " character.
 If we like to run the program as the following:

 > ./build/commandLineArgument.exe TheUserInput